Cyberdyne-Security/BaseEncoder/README.md

 3- run this command to install dependencies
 4- pip install -r requirements.txt
 #--------------------------------------------------------------------------#
-1- Or Download the Compiled [exe] Version and Run
+1- Or Download the Compiled [exe] Version
 ```

 ## Usage